philchute/tfpugsdotcom/Content/PlayerInfo.md

 ## Bet Shop and Items

-The bot will award points for participating in matches and other events.
+The bot will award gems and xp for participating in matches and other events.

+The top gem holders can be viewed on the [Leaderboards page](/Leaderboards) or in discord with the `/topgems` command.
-The top points holders can be viewed on the [Leaderboards page](/Leaderboards) or in discord with the `/viewballers` command.
+The top xp holders can be viewed on the [Leaderboards page](/Leaderboards) or in discord with the `/topxp` command.

-Points can be spent on items, including items that will affect the matches.
+Gems can be spent on items, including items that will affect the matches.
 View the items available for purchase on the [Shop Items page](/ShopItems) or in discord with the `/viewitems` command.

-Spend your points in a PUG channel before the match begins with the `/buy item` command.
+Spend your gems in a PUG channel before the match begins with the `/buy item` command.

-There is an opportunity to bet points on matches for 3 minutes following the voting and team assignment as the match is starting up.
+There is an opportunity to bet gems on matches for 3 minutes following the voting and team assignment as the match is starting up.

-Bets will default to betting on yourself using the command `/bet 300` if you are in the match; you cannot bet against yourself.
+Bets will default to betting on yourself using the command `/bet 300` if you are in the match.
+You cannot bet against your team in a match you are in.
 Specify the team number to bet on with `/bet 100 2` to bet on a match you are not in.
 Bets will be paid out at the end of the match or refunded in the event of a tie.